kyma-project/api-gateway/docs/jwt-ory-to-istio.md

 ---
-title: JWT access strategies with Ory Oathkeeper to Istio
+title: Differences between Ory Oathkeeper and Istio JWT access strategies
 ---

 We are in the process of transitioning from Ory Oathkeeper to Istio JWT access strategy.
 This document explains the differences between those two strategies and compares their configuration.